Study Abroad International Programs

 China has emerged as one of the world’s most powerful economic forces in today’s global economy.
 The demand is increasing for experts familiar with the ever-changing nature of the Chinese economy and with Chinese political and legal systems to provide advisory services to businesses and policy makers.
 The University of Montana, Gonzaga University and University of South Dakota Law Schools recognize these needs and offer students an opportunity to experience China firsthand in its summer study abroad program.

 The University of Montana School of Law currently operates a summer legal studies program in China in an affiliate relationship with law schools at Gonzaga University and the University of South Dakota.
 The program immerses UMSL students with colleagues from other western universities, as well as Chinese law students, using faculty from all three American schools, as well as their Chinese counterparts.
-The program features three 2-credit courses: Comparative Environmental and Renewable Energy Law, and Comparative Business Organizations.
+The program features three 2-credit courses: Comparative Environmental and Renewable Energy Law, Comparative Business Organizations, and Comparative Antitrust Competition and Consumer Protection Law.

 Chongqing and Shanghai.
 The program is conducted on the SWUPL and SISU campuses, which are conveniently located in their respective cities.
 Students will have access to each University’s Law Library, in addition to high speed Internet connections for most of their activities.